llpeterson/applications/infrastructure.md

 There are some protocols that are essential to the smooth running of the Internet but that don't fit neatly into the strictly layered model.
-One of these is the Domain Name System (DNS)—not an application that users normally invoke explicitly, but rather a service that almost all other applications depend upon.
+One of these is the Domain Name System (DNS)—not an application that users normally invoke directly, but rather a service that almost all other applications depend upon.
 This is because the name service is used to translate host names into host addresses; the existence of such an application allows the users of other applications to refer to remote